FelixOnline/v2/content/articles/2014-12-12-heres-what-you-may-have-missed-felix-wraps-up-a-stellar-2014.md

  - /news/5050/heres-what-you-may-have-missed-felix-wraps-up-a-stellar-2014
 imported: true
 comments:
+ - value: >
- - Dashed I meant  but that was before I read the link about the authors What fascinating women and what a compelling story Maybe cornibolataols arent such a great idea ulp
+     "Dashed," I meant -- but that was before I read the link about the authors!
+What fascinating women and what a compelling story.
+Maybe cornibolataols aren't such a great idea (ulp)...

 # Article Taxonomies
 categories: